Triathlon Training: What Is Zone 2 / Endurance?

 Who Actually Needs Zone 2 Training

 Zone 2 training benefits every triathlete regardless of experience or race distance because it underpins the aerobic base that all other training depends on.
-It supports the ability to train regularly, handle longer sessions and maintain control as overall workload increases across swim, bike and run.
+It supports the ability to train regularly, handle longer sessions and maintain control as overall workload increases across the swim, bike and run.
 Without sufficient Zone 2 work, training quickly becomes harder to sustain and recovery between sessions becomes less reliable.

-Athletes preparing for longer events rely heavily on Zone 2 to sustain effort for extended periods, while short-course athletes depend on it to support higher intensities later in racing.
+Athletes preparing for longer events rely heavily on Zone 2 to sustain effort for extended periods, while short-course athletes depend on it to support higher intensities later in training.
 When applied consistently, Zone 2 improves efficiency and pacing awareness while allowing training load to increase in a controlled way.
 Zone 2 is not optional within a balanced triathlon plan.
 It is the foundation that allows progression to occur without sacrificing consistency or long-term durability.

 FAQ: Zone 2 Triathlon Training

-What is Zone 2 training in triathlon?
+How is Zone 2 measured in triathlon?

-How often should Zone 2 training be used?
+When should Zone 2 training be used?

 Further Reading: Endurance in Triathlon